 Performing exercises on a muscle group that you cannot see and often (at least initially) cannot feel can be frustrating.
 It often leads people to the conclusion that “Kegel exercises don’t work.”
 I have had many of my patients tell me that they have done Kegels but stopped because they saw no difference in any of their symptoms.

 At this point, I will talk to them about giving it another shot.
 I tell them to focus on doing the exercises similarly to the way they would exercise any other important group of muscles.

-I want to share with you many of the same tips that I share with my patients when I am working with one on one with them.
-My hope is that this will help you to begin, restart or continue with a pelvic floor strengthening program.
-But, remember that if you are struggling with “finding those muscles” or just have a sense that you are not doing the exercises correctly, then you may want to request a visit to a specialized pelvic floor PT.
-It's important to remember that before getting started, it's best to talk with your doctor about incorporating kegels into an exercise routine.
+I want to share with you many of the same tips that I share with my patients when I am working one-on-one with them.
+My hope is that this will help you begin, restart, or continue with a pelvic floor strengthening program.
+But remember that if you are struggling with “finding those muscles” or just have a sense that you are not doing the exercises correctly, then you may want to request a visit to a specialized pelvic floor PT.

 Locating the pelvic floor

-There are several verbal cues that are known to help men identify the correct way to perform a contraction including:
+There are several verbal cues that physical therapists use to help people identify the correct way to perform a contraction, including:

-- Pulling up as if you are trying to pull your penis inside of you
+- Pull up as if you are trying to pull your penis inside of you

 - Tighten your muscles as if you are trying to hold back ejaculation

 - Imagine lifting your testicles up off the chair using your inside muscles.

 - Bearing down – Think “up and in,” not “down and out.”